Difference between revisions of "Ophius Manenga Chidhakwa" - Pindula

 Service / Career

-2018 – elected to Ward 7 Nyaminyami RDC with 539 votes, beating Jameson Gunguya of MDC-Alliancw with 123 votes and Stephen Gunguya of PRC with 93 votes.
+2018 – elected to Ward 7 Nyaminyami RDC with 539 votes, beating Jameson Gunguya of MDC-Alliance with 123 votes and Stephen Gunguya of PRC with 93 votes.
 [1]

 Events